digitalinteraction/axle-web/README.md

 Y: Hardware control, empty battery using outputs - Not for normal use

-WXXXX: Write download block number, responds as with 'Q'uery Q or Q?: Query command.
+WXXXX: Write download block number, responds as with 'Q' query Q or Q?: Query command.
   Response: time, T:
   active block,  B: